dgiacona/reading-notes/201/class6.md

 Objects group together a set of variables and functions to create a model of something you would recognize from the real world.
 In an object, variables and functions take on nre names.

+**Primitive vaulues and object references there are 8 data types in Javascript:**

+- Boolean
+- Null
+- Undefined
+- Number
+- BigInt
+- String
+- Symbol
+- objects

+Primitive values are the value themselves whereas objects contain a reference to said value.
+Primitive values are immutable meaning they cannot be changed but objects are mutable.

 **In an object**

 - Variables become **properties**